albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 }
 ```

-This will ensure that the controller always work with Celsius, irrespective of the temperature unit provided
+This will ensure that the controller always works with Celsius, irrespective of the temperature unit provided.

 ---

 # Beyond Conversions

-The ambiguity problem goes beyond simple conversions
+The ambiguity problem goes beyond simple conversions.

-Say you have a function that sets an order's delivery date as shown next
+Say we have a function that sets an order's delivery date:

 ```kotlin
 fun dispatchOrderOn(a: Int, b: Int, c: Int) { }
 ```

-This function takes the day of the month, the month and the year as its parameters
+This function takes the day of the month, the month, and the year as its parameters.

-By looking at the method signature, can you tell which is the month parameter and is it `0` based (that is, `0` is equivalent to January)?
+But looking at the function's signature, can you tell which is the month parameter?
+Is it zero-based (where `0` represents January)?

 ---